Hydatid mole; Molar pregnancy; Hyperemesis - molar

 After treatment, your hCG level will be followed.
 It is important to avoid another pregnancy and to use a reliable contraceptive for 6 to 12 months after treatment for a molar pregnancy.
 This time allows for accurate testing to be sure that the abnormal tissue does not grow back.
 Women who get pregnant too soon after a molar pregnancy are at high risk of having another molar pregnancy.

-Most hydatidiform moles are noncancerous (benign).
+Most HMs are noncancerous (benign).
 Treatment is usually successful.
-Close follow-up by your health care provider is important to ensure that signs of the molar pregnancy are gone and pregnancy hormone levels return to normal.
+Close follow-up by your provider is important to ensure that signs of the molar pregnancy are gone and pregnancy hormone levels return to normal.

-Rarely, a hydatidiform mole develops into a choriocarcinoma.
+In very few cases of complete HM, moles develop into a choriocarcinoma.
 This is a fast-growing cancer.
-It is usually treated with chemotherapy, and can be life-threatening.
+It is usually successfully treated with chemotherapy, but can be life threatening.

-Kavanagh JJ, Gershenson DM.
-Gestational trophoblastic disease: hydatidiform mole, nonmetastatic and metastatic gestational trophoblastic tumor: diagnosis and management.
-In: Katz VL, Lentz GM, Lobo RA, Gershenson DM, eds.
+Nica A, Bouchard-Fortier G, Covens A. Gestational trophoblastic disease: hydatidiform mole, nonmetastatic and metastatic gestational trophoblastic tumor: diagnosis and management.
+In: Gershenson DM, Lentz GM, Valea FA, Lobo RA, eds.
 Comprehensive Gynecology.
-6th ed.
-Philadelphia, PA: Elsevier Mosby; 2012:chap 35.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 34.